 The tests are challenging for most people, requiring concentration and attention to detail.
-The best way to minimize time and frustration is to first do all the tutorials.
-People who complete all the tutorials are 3 to 5 times more likely to pass a Certification Test than those who do not.
+It often takes multiple attempts before passing.
+The best way to minimize time and frustration is first to do all the tutorials.
+People who report completion of most or all of the tutorials are 3 to 5 times more likely to pass a Certification Test, when compared with those who do not.
 Instruction and practice are arranged by levels of difficulty, from basic to complex kinds of plagiarism.

 To Take a Certification Test, Click a Button Below:

 Both choices require registration before taking an Indiana University Plagiarism Test.